qualityshepherd/brine/posts/an_unfamiliar_world.md

 ### In the World
 Magi might see Unfamiliars as `Living Totems`—creatures literally of the magical world who could amplify spells.
 Or as `Walking Burdens`, remnants of a broken promise between mage and world.
 Desperate magi might even attempt to transfer their own `Burdens` onto an Unfamiliar, using them as unwitting vessels in rituals meant to restore balance.
 Sanctuary is most likely found with those at the margins—human children, beggars, the lost, the Fae.

-These animals travel together out of survival and kinship, and an uneasy trust—predator and prey, side by side.
+These animals travel together out of survival and kinship and an uneasy trust—predator and prey, side by side.

 _They are feral, marked; tolerated curiosities in a world that isn't quite sure what to do with them._